chocolateboy/Hash-Fold/README.md

 A callback invoked whenever [`fold`](#fold) encounters a circular reference i.e. a reference which contains itself as a nested value.

-The callback takes two arguments: the Hash::Fold instance and the value e.g.:
+The callback is passed two arguments: the Hash::Fold instance and the value e.g.:

 ```perl
 sub on_cycle {